Quantumj1/Currency_Converter-capstone-/currencyconverter/README.md

 ##  Acknowledgments

-- Exchange rates provided by [ExchangeRate-API](https://exchangerate-api.com)
+- Exchange rates provided by [currencyapi.com](https://currencyapi.com/)
 - Icons by [Lucide React](https://lucide.dev)
 - UI inspiration from modern currency converter applications

 ##  Support

-If you have any questions or issues, please open an issue on GitHub or contact the development team.
+If you have any questions or issues, please open an issue on GitHub or me.

 ---